EXPERIENTIAL DESIGN

 OVERREACTING

-Pitfall for the Experiential (Fulfillment) Design
+Pitfall for the Experiential Design

 Overreacting is your tendency to respond to situations with heightened emotional intensity—often disproportionate to the actual circumstances.
 It is more than just feeling deeply—it is an unintentional pattern of reacting impulsively or dramatically before fully processing what is happening.

-If you are wired with an Experiential (Fulfillment) Design, this pitfall arises from your deep emotional engagement with the world around you.
+If you are wired with an Experiential Design, this pitfall arises from your deep emotional engagement with the world around you.
 You naturally feel life vividly and intensely—experiencing both positive and negative moments with great depth.
 But this same strength can make you highly responsive—sometimes overly so—to external events.

 At its core, overreacting stems from your heightened emotional awareness.
 You are deeply in tune with your environment and feel events intensely.
 You often experience emotions in their rawest form, leading you to express your reactions in an immediate and unfiltered way.
 This passion and sensitivity allow you to experience life with great richness—but when unchecked, this same emotional responsiveness can cause you to misinterpret situations, escalate conflicts, or struggle with emotional regulation.